-All topsoiled areas to be grassed shall be cleared of weeds and rubbish then rotovated to a depth of 100mm incorporating pre-seeding fertiliser at 0.06kg/sqm and raked out or harrowed to produce a fine seed bed tilth approximately 25 mm deep and lightly consolidated with an approved roller.
+All topsoiled areas to be grassed (150mm deep) shall be cleared of weeds and rubbish then rotovated to a depth of 100mm incorporating pre-seeding fertiliser at 0.06kg/sqm and raked out or harrowed to produce a fine seed bed tilth approximately 25 mm deep and lightly consolidated with an approved roller.
 Stones over 35mm in diameter shall be removed to a tip.

-The tilth shall be kept fine and free from weeds during any fallow period prior to sowing seed
+The tilth shall be kept fine and free from weeds during any fallow period prior to sowing seed/turfing.

-All grass areas shall be finely graded during cultivation to remove all minor hollows or ridges, such operations being carried out when the soil is dry and friable.
+All areas for grass shall be finely graded during cultivation to remove all minor hollows or ridges, such operations being carried out when the soil is dry and friable.
 The final finished surface shall have a smooth and even fall or gently rolling curve between the finished level and the boundary of the areas.
 The contractor shall ensure that a minimum depth of 150mm of topsoil is left on all parts after completion of grading.

-Unless otherwise stated finished levels of grass areas shall be 30mm above adjoining paving or kerb levels, 150mm below the damp-proof course of adjoining buildings and not more than 75mm above previous soil levels adjoining trees and shrubs.
+Unless otherwise stated finished levels of grassed areas shall be 30mm above adjoining paving or kerb levels, 150mm below the damp-proof course of adjoining buildings and not more than 75mm above previous soil levels adjoining trees and shrubs.
 Levels shall be arranged to give gentle falls for drainage and any ponding developing after completion of the cultivation shall be made good.
-All turf supplied shall be to BS3969 and free from undesirable grasses and weeds.